anuraghazra/github-readme-stats/readme.md

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=anuraghazra)](https://github.com/anuraghazra/github-readme-stats)
 ```

+### Include language results from private repositories

+We do not have permission to see your private repositories.
+Therefore, we cannot include language results from private repositories on the public Vercel instance.
+If you also want to show these private language results on the language card, you must deploy your own Vercel instance.

 ### Language stats algorithm

 We use the following algorithm to calculate the languages percentages on the language card: